 Many cyclists would argue that nothing can beat the experience of riding outdoors.
-However, outdoor biking may not always be possible because inclement weather and other factors.
+However, outdoor biking may not always be possible because of inclement weather and other factors.

 This is where indoor training comes in.
 Here are some advantages of doing your training indoors.

 Let’s face it.
-Work and daily activities can get in the way of in accomplishing our training goals.
+Work and daily activities can get in the way of accomplishing our training goals.

-Good news is that you can squeeze in a brief indoor bike workout during this short time.
+The good news is that you can squeeze in a brief indoor bike workout during this short time.

 All you really need to do is mount your bike to the trainer which really only takes a few clicks, make sure you have water and a towel nearby, then you can start training.

 Don’t worry.
 The quality of your workout does not rest entirely on the time that you have.
-As mentioned earlier, a minimum of 30 minutes on your trainer can be enough depending on your goal.
+As mentioned earlier, a minimum of 30 minutes with your trainer can be enough depending on your goal.

 You are in control